rahrajlat/astro-airflow-hackathon/mac_os_api/USB_CONTROLLER_README.md

 firmware response.

-It can be used directly from a terminal or indirectly through `usb_bridge.py` for Airflow and the Astro Mission Companion UI.
+It can be used directly from a terminal or indirectly through `usb_bridge.py` for DAGstronaut’s Airflow DAGs and the Astro Mission Companion manual-control plugin.
+The Flight Director Console submits HITL decisions to Airflow instead.

 ## Requirements